Editor-in-Chief, Annals of Internal Medicine

 Dr May R Berenbaum, EIC of PNAS, shared her journal’s experience with DEI efforts.
 She stated that PNAS chose to first address the lack of diversity on their editorial board.
 They focused on issues such as geographical location, public vs. private institutions, and coastal vs. middle-of-the-U.S. institutions, noting that these demographics were somewhat easier to address than racial and ethic diversity, although they’ve been able to make gains in this area as well.
 She noted that the pool of researchers to draw from for the editorial board also is insufficiently diverse.

 What key demographics should a journal consider collecting?
-The EICs in the session put forth a lengthy list for consideration:
+The EICs in the session put forth list for consideration:

 - Geographic location